MarkusFerdinandDablander/QSAR-activity-cliff-experiments/README.md

 ## Visually Investigating the Results:

 The experimental results can be visually explored using the visualise_results-function at the end of QSAR_activity_cliff_experiments.ipynb.
+This function produces scatterplots such as the one in the graphical abstract above.
 The original numerical results from the paper are saved in the resuls-folder; thus the original plots from the paper (and more) can be generated with visualise_results.